Lisa Fithian (born) is an American political activist and protest consultant.

 Fithian previously served as a National Steering Committee member of United for Peace and Justice, a coalition of over 1,000 local and national groups working to end the war in Iraq.[8]
 She was also a member of the national team of Extinction Rebellion.[9]
 [10]

-In 2024, she worked with Columbia University students protesting for divestment from Israel, advising students who launched an occupation of Hamilton Hall on April 29.[11]
-[12] The New York City Police Department labeled her a "professional agitator" in footage released during a press conference.[13]
+In April 2024, she reportedly played a significant role in the pro Palestinian protests at Columbia University.
+She was observed providing guidance to the students protesting for divestment from Israel, who launched an occupation of Hamilton Hall on April 29.[11]
+[12] She instructed them on barricading techniques and crowd management[13] .
+The New York City Police Department labeled her a "professional agitator" in footage released during a press conference, highlighting her influence in escalating the protests.[14]
+[15]

 Fithian has written throughout the years, including the 2007 book anthology by South End Press.[16]
 She wrote the 2019 book Shut It Down: Stories from a Fierce, Loving Resistance.[17]